Aetna modified CPB 0451 for foot orthotics, effective January 18, 2026. Here's what billing teams need to do.

 Aetna Foot Orthotics Billing Guidelines and Action Items 2026

-These are the steps your billing team needs to take before or immediately after the January 18, 2026 effective date.
+Here's what your billing team and your providers need to do before and after the January 18, 2026 effective date.

 | # | Action Item |